Chooladeva/tripsdvisor-reviews/README.md

 ![Alt text](images/5.png)
 Figure 5: Review Length by Trip Type

 These findings indicate that dissatisfied guests take more time to explain their experiences, offering valuable information for improvement.

-## 3. Establishing Sentiment Labels
+## Sentiment Labeling Strategy
 Instead of manually reading thousands of reviews, an automated system was built using three well-known sentiment analysis tools.
 These tools worked together to assign a final sentiment (positive, negative or neutral) to each review.
 - Result: 97% of reviews were labelled positive, 138 reviews were negative, only 9 were neutral.
 - Action: Neutral reviews were excluded to avoid class imbalance and focus on clearer, actionable sentiment.
 Retaining it introduces noise and degrades overall model quality.